csswizardry/inuit.css/_posts/2012-12-08-welcome-to-the-inuit-css-blog.md

 ---
 layout: post
-title: Welcome to the inuit.css blog
+title: Welcome to the inuitcss blog
-meta: Hello, and welcome to the brand new inuit.css blog!
+meta: Hello, and welcome to the brand new inuitcss blog!
 ---

 # {{ page.title }}

 Hey there!
-Thanks for your interest in [inuit.css](http://github.com/csswizardry/inuit.css).
+Thanks for your interest in [inuitcss](http://github.com/csswizardry/inuit.css).
-I’ve set up this little blog in order to share more in-depth, detailed tips, tutorials, update information and more… If you use inuit.css, or are considering it, hopefully this little site will aid you on your journey.
+I’ve set up this little blog in order to share more in-depth, detailed tips, tutorials, update information and more… If you use inuitcss, or are considering it, hopefully this little site will aid you on your journey.

 If there’s a particular topic you’d like to see covered, or you’d like a better